Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 <p class="caption">(\#fig:fig7-6)Common research protocol elements</p>
 </div>

 When it comes time to deposit your data in a repository, the protocol can be revised to contain information helpful for a data end user.
-Content such as risks and benefits to participants might be removed, and numbers such as final study sample count should be updated to show your final numbers.
+Content such as risks and benefits to participants might be removed, and numbers such as study sample count should be updated to show your final numbers.
 Additional [supplemental information](#supplement) can also be added as needed.

 **Example protocols**